AdarshJS/Baxter-Pick-and-Place-using-Q-Learning/README.md

 The codes are straightforward and implement Q-Learning using a Q-Table.
 The actions are chosen by the epsilon-greedy algorithm.
 The training is done for all possible states out of the total 4^6 states.

+The two folders beginner_tutorials and baxter_simulator have to be placed inside the src folder in your catkin workspace.

+To run the programs and the simulation, run the /baxter.sh file using:

+./baxter.sh sim

+Then launch the simulation world with the Baxter.